 This whitepaper looks at message transfer over HF Radio, and looks at how the ACP 142 protocol can achieve optimal performance, and the use of flow control and timers to achieve this.
 HF Radio can be an unreliable channel, and so it is important that performance is optimized in the event of channel failures.
 Use of timers to deal with failures is considered in detail.

-This whitepaper looks at how Isode's M-Vault directory server provides failover capabilities in support of disaster recovery.
+This whitepaper looks at how Isode's M-Vault directory server provides failover capabilities in support of disaster recovery using a single master approach.
 It looks at requirements for replication, and describes the architecture of Isode's approach and how this addresses disaster recovery requirements.

 This whitepaper looks at approaches for checking XMPP (Internet Standard eXtensible Messaging and Presence Protocol) traffic at organizational and other operational boundaries.
-It looks at the requirements on various approaches, and shows how Isode’s M-Link and M-Link Edge products can be used in these approaches.
+It looks at the requirements on various approaches, and shows how Isode’s M-Link products can be used in these approaches.

 This paper sets out the results of measurements made when running applications and layer protocols to support applications over IP via HF Radio using STANAG 5066.
 The goal of this work was to get a quantitative measure of the performance impact of using applications running over IP over HF Radio in comparison with applications running directly over specialized HF Radio protocols.
 This paper concludes that the performance impact of using IP is massive, with small message latency increase from at typical value of 6-20 seconds using applications optimized for HF to a smallest measured value of 89 seconds when using IP.